biplabwagle/movies-api-application/README.md

-# Counter App with basic login
+# Movies search application

-The application search for and returns movies
+The application search for and returns movies.

 ## Use the npm